 is a new series produced by Verse Video Education and presented by WGBH, airing nationally on PBS.
 Every half-hour episode offers the viewer a fully immersive experience in hearing, reading, and discussing a single American poem by gathering distinguished interpreters from all walks of life to explore and debate unforgettable American works.
 Athletes, poets, politicians, musicians, architects, scientists, actors, entrepreneurs, and citizens of all ages join together with host and Harvard professor Elisa New

 to experience and share the power of poetry.

 The Sheen Center brings the “Poetry in America” experience live to the stage of the Loreto Theater.
-Focusing on Elizabeth Bishop’s poem “One Art,” a meditation on “the art of losing,” a work that builds up a small catalog of losses that includes keys and a mother’s watch, before climaxing in the loss of houses, land, and a loved one.
+Focusing on Elizabeth Bishop’s poem “One Art,” this event will feature a discussion of “the art of losing” through a poem that builds up a small catalog of losses — like keys and a mother’s watch — before climaxing with the loss of houses, land, and a loved one.

 Host Elisa New welcomes guests, including singer-songwriter Mary Chapin Carpenter

 , who will sing during the show, and poet Gregory Orr

 , as they discuss and interpret the poem through their individual filters and lenses, creating a larger worldview for this seemingly simple work of art.

 *Student rush tickets will be available an hour before the event for $20 with a valid current student ID